GabrielBrotas/GabrielBrotas/README.md

   </div>
   And much more.<br/> <br/>

-- 🔭 Currently learning more about microservices using Kafkajs and infrastructure;
+- 🔭 Currently learning more about cloud infrastructure with aws and microservices;
 - 📫 Feel free to contact me: gabrielbrotas22@gmail.com;

 <div>